zx0223winner/HSDSnake/docs/Usage.md

 `Output`: data/intermediateData/Athaliana/Athaliana.gff-option_two

 > [!WARNING]
-> To run this rule, user will need uncomment the lines in the snakefile_part1
+> To run this rule, user will need uncommenting the lines in the snakefile_part1
 ```
 	# Other ways to yield the fakegff: featuretable_to_fakegff
 	#	expand("data/intermediateData/{name}/{name}.gff-option_two",